ME495-EmbeddedSystems/hw3group-HockeyBot/README.md

 ## **User Guide**
 1. Follow the steps on website ([Turn on Franka](https://nu-msr.github.io/ros_notes/ros2/franka.html)) to start the Frank Robot.
 2. Connecting the RealSense camera (via USB cable) and the Franka Emika Panda arm (via Ethernet cable) to the user's computer.
+3. Launch the hockeybot package using the command `ros2 launch hockeybot main.launch.py robot:=false`.

 ## Concepts and Overall System Architecture
 The process loop of the robot is as follows: